-Numerical modelling of the earth surface processes that contribute to terrestrial sediment easeades has reached an advanced level throughout the last few decades (Willgoose et al., 1991; Schoorl et al., 2000; Tucker et al., 2001; Lowry et al., 2013;

-- 30 Hobley et al., 2017).
-Yet, the commonly utilised landscape evolution models almost exclusively focus on specific parts of that-the terrestrial sediment cascade, such as weathering, erosion, and material transport processes, or at least have model-specific strengths and weaknesses in representing elements of this process phalanx.
-By contrastHowever, the formation of sediment deposits , hence the actual carriers of the proxy information generated by the succession of processes, is rarely touched as proxy carriers is rarely considered.
-Most often, sediment is simply flushed out of the terminal node or pixel of the - 35 modelled area, or deposition is reduced to the pure formation of geometric bodies (e.g., Lowry et al., 2013).
-In light of the importance of sedimentary deposits for palaeo-environmental research and predictive models of future dynamics that require long and robust information on past environmental conditions, it appears that Despite its importance, the host material angle of our palaeo-environmental picture of our environmental information is significantly understudied from a numerical perspective.
+Numerical modelling of the earth surface processes has reached an advanced level (Willgoose et al., 1991; Schoorl et al., 2000; Tucker et al., 2001; Lowry et al., 2013; Hobley et al., 2017).
+Yet, the commonly utilised landscape evolution models almost exclusively focus on specific parts of the terrestrial sediment cascade, such as weathering, erosion, and material transport processes, or at least have model-specific strengths and weaknesses in representing elements of this process phalanx.
+However, the formation of sediment deposits as proxy carriers is rarely considered.
+Most often, sediment is simply flushed out of the terminal node or pixel of the modelled area, or deposition is reduced to the pure formation of geometric bodies (e.g., Lowry et al., 2013).
+Despite its importance, the host material of our environmental information is significantly understudied from a numerical perspective.

-Describing the entity of a sedimentary a sediment deposit by a model would include a geometric description of the entire 40 body (width, length, depth) as well as a thematic description of its constituents (e.g., voids, grains and their geometrical,

-- mineralogical, or chemical composition, bulk water content or organic material concentration) by using) by a vast number of parameters.
-This is a challenge not easily tackled by any model.
-As an example, describing a ten metre tall and one by a one metre wide deep and one metre wide and long column of loess would require describing as many as 1014 single grains, and each by a series of parameters.
-Depending on the research question, one might reduce the geometric dimension of the deposit - 45 and thus the number of individual constituents to describe.
+Describing a sediment deposit by a model would include a geometric description of the entire body (width, length, depth) as well as a thematic description of its constituents (e.g., voids, grains and their geometrical, mineralogical, or chemical composition) by a vast number of parameters.
+As an example, describing a ten metre deep and one metre wide and long column of loess would require describing as many as 10^{14} single grains, and each by a series of parameters.
+Depending on the research question, one might reduce the geometric dimension of the deposit and thus the number of individual constituents to describe.
 Likewise, it is possible to limit the number of parameters used to define each constituent.
 However, the general challenge remains.
-An alternative to this geometric and parametric reductionist approach is a model not at the scale of its discrete constituents but one with model-wide (general) rules that describe the properties of potential constituents at any given location within the sedimentary deposit.
+An alternative to this geometric and parametric reductionist approach is a model not at the scale of its discrete constituents but one with model-wide rules that describe the properties of potential constituents at any given location within the sedimentary deposit.